BMC-DS-100/BMC-DS-100.github.io/schedule.md

 ### Pre-course

-Make sure to fill out the pre-course survey that is available on Slack.
+Make sure to fill out the pre-course survey that is available on Piazza.

-Make sure you are registered for the course [Gradescope](https://www.gradescope.com/), [JupyterHub](https://bc-coms-1016-poliak.columbiajupyter2.org/), and [EdStem](https://edstem.org/us/courses/18868).
+Make sure you are registered for the course [Gradescope](https://www.gradescope.com/), [JupyterHub](https://bc-coms-1016-poliak.columbiajupyter2.org/), and [Piazza](https://piazza.com/class/m5wlchewwgg1yb/).

 {% for week in site.data.schedule %}
   <h3>